If you’ve ever wondered which Hogwarts House you would be sorted into, then wonder no more with these delicious and fun Sorting Hat Cupcakes!

 Jump to RecipeHave you ever wondered which Hogwarts House you would be sorted into?
 Admit it, how many times have you done a Sorting Hat quiz?
 I have more times than I can count, and it’s never consistent for me.
 I always waver between Gryffindor and Ravenclaw but I have also gotten the occasional Hufflepuff.
 Wonder no more, because these Sorting Hat Cupcakes can help you get sorted while enjoying a sweet dessert at the same time!

-I’ve seen “gender reveal” cakes or cupcakes made with either pink or blue frosting inside.
+I’ve seen “gender reveal” cakes or cupcakes made with either pink or blue frosting in the center of each cupcake.
 So I thought I would try something similar.
 But I hid red, blue, yellow, or green frosting inside the cupcakes.

-For those who aren’t as savvy when it comes to Harry Potter, the houses and colors are as follows:
+For those who aren’t as savvy when it comes to Harry Potter, the colors of the Hogwarts houses are as follows:

 Gryffindor: Scarlet and Gold